aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/pivotfield/_index.md

 ### setBaseIndex(number) {#setBaseIndex-number-}

 <b>@deprecated.</b> Please use the 'baseIndex' property instead.
-Represents the PivotField index in the base PivotFields.
+Represents the index in the source pivot fields.

 ```javascript
 setBaseIndex(value: number) : void;